HKU-BAL/Clair3/README.md

 ### Option 1.
 Docker pre-built image (recommended)

-A pre-built docker image can be found here: https://hub.docker.com/zxzheng/clair3.
+A pre-built docker image can be found [here](https://hub.docker.com/hku-bal/clair3).
 Then you can run Clair3 using one command:

 ```bash
 INPUT_DIR="[YOUR_INPUT_FOLDER]"        # e.g. input/